joshmorel/joshmorel.ca_ownhugo_old/content/blog/nextcloud-with-snap.md

 sudo chown -R root:root "$DATA_DIR"
 ```

-The `appdata_*` directory will have a suffix of the instanceid.
-I'm going to update the instance id.
+The `appdata_*` directory is suffixed with the Nextcloud `instanceid`, we'll update the destination to match.

 ```bash
 export INSTANCEID=oc003ous0gb1